-The other obvious change is the significant reduction in available parking space around the United States.
+The other obvious change is the significant reduction in available parking spaces around the United States.
 At present, parking lots cover approximately one-third of the land area in many major American cities.
 The popularity of self-driving cars will ensure the elimination of a large percentage of parking spaces in areas where space is needed to be convenient for the driver.
-Real estate developers can then reclaim the land for economic or social purposes, and to optimize prime housing opportunities.
+Real estate developers can then reclaim the land for economic or social purposes, and optimize prime housing opportunities.

 Developers will find it easier to gain approval from local governments in a variety of projects because they won’t necessarily need to provide parking space to new residents.
 Homeowners will be delighted to learn that they can benefit from an increased amount of communal space within their neighborhood.

 Some American cities are better placed to reap the rewards of this benefit than others.
 For example, the Adaptive Reuse Ordinance of the 1990s encouraged the development of vacant commercial buildings into housing, and these properties were exempt from the usual minimum parking requirements in Los Angeles.
 In Boston’s Government Center, a parking garage with space for over 2,100 vehicles will be replaced by a pair of luxury towers.
 The number of parking spaces is set to reduce to 600.